Zero Waste – a room by room guide

 For us at EarthSavvy HQ, "zero waste" means sending as little waste to landfill as possible.
 Our family of three used to send a standard-sized rubbish bag to landfill once a fortnight.
 It now takes us a couple of years to fill a wheelie bin.
 Yes, we recycle, but recycling is not a magic bullet – it’s a hugely energy-intensive and polluting process where some products (we’re looking at you, plastic) are down-graded into lower quality products and will eventually end up in landfill.
 So, recycling is not the best option.

 But, never fear...the 6 R’s are here to save the day!

 Here’s a room-by-room rundown of the changes we’ve made so far on our journey to zero waste.

-Fruit & veges from the local markets using reusable produce bags & BYO tofu container...or we go to a local fruit & vege store and ask for not-yet-packaged produce from the packing room (our wee troop enjoys a plant-based diet, however, if you do eat meat, bringing your own container to your local butcher is totally doable)
+Fruit & veges from the fruit & vege shop using EarthSavvy reusable produce bags & BYO tofu container.
+For anything that isn't available package-free, we ask for not-yet-packaged produce from the packing room (our wee troop enjoys a plant-based diet, however, if you do eat meat, bringing your own container to your local butcher is totally doable)